William Philbin

-William J. Philbin (26 January 1907 - 22 August 1991) was an Irish Roman Catholic Prelate.
-From July 1962 until his retirement, he held the title Bishop of Down and Connor.
+William Joseph Philbin (26 January 1907 – 22 August 1991) was an Irish Roman Catholic prelate.
+From July 1962 until his retirement in 1982, he held the title Bishop of Down and Connor.

 Early life and priestly ministry

 William Philbin was born in Kiltimagh in County Mayo in the west of Ireland on 26 January 1907.

 At the age of 17 he went to St Patrick's College, Maynooth, and was ordained to the priesthood for service in the Diocese of Achonry on 21 June 1931.
 He spent most of his ministry as a professor at St Patrick's College, Maynooth, and was appointed to the Chair of Dogmatic Theology in June 1936.

 As a student, Philbin was the editor of Leabhar Nuidheacht, published at Maynooth, and later, as professor, he was the joint editor of the Irish Theological Quarterly.

 Bishop of Clonfert

 On 22 December 1953, Pope Pius XII appointed him 50th Bishop of Clonfert.
 He was consecrated Bishop in St Brendan's Cathedral, Loughrea, in March 1954.
 At the time he was seen as a daring, young, theologically engaged bishop and was invited to address many organisations and published several important lectures.
 In 1962 he wrote how economic growth, so vital to his poor Western diocese, would be stimulated by Ireland joining the EEC.

 He attended all four sessions of the Second Vatican Council, both as Bishop of Clonfert and later still as Bishop of Down and Connor.